HIV Primary Care Physician & Founder of Just Equity for Health

 On COVID-19 Third Vaccine

-Is it possible to create a healthcare system where equity is embedded into everything it does?
-Unequivocally yes, says Dr. Stella Safo.
-In this keynote, the HIV Primary Care Physician and Founder of Just Equity for Health shares how health inequities impact patient care and an organization’s mission.
-And why health equity, with its current diversity, equity and inclusion focus, is bound to fail in corporate and healthcare settings if it does not include patients at the design table.
-Using examples in gender and racial equity, Dr. Safo explores how we can move from theoretical discussions of implementing equitable care to actual, real-world experiences that positively impact patient lives.
+Is it possible to create a healthcare system where health equity—loosely defined as the attainment of good health for all--is embedded into all aspects of care?
+Unequivocally, yes, says Dr. Stella Safo.
+In this keynote, the HIV primary care physician, public health practitioner and founder of Just Equity for Health shares how health inequities impact patient care and an organization's mission.
+Why is health equity, with its current diversity, equity and inclusion focus, bound to fail in corporate and healthcare settings if it does not include patients at the design table, she asks?
+Using examples of gender and racial equity, Dr. Safo explores how we can move from theoretical discussions of implementing equitable care to actual, real-world experiences that positively impact patient lives.

 Corporations that have cultures of diversity, equity and inclusion are thriving.
 When everyone is included and all voices are heard, there are higher rates of engagement, productivity and innovation.
-And yet, many leaders have never gone past the talking stage when it comes to implementing DEI programs at their companies.
-Using examples of gender and racial equity, Dr. Stella Safo, HIV Primary Care Physician and Founder of Just Equity for Health, explores how we can move from theoretical discussions to implementing antiracism and gender equity-based programs and operations.
+And yet, many companies have never gone past the talking stage when it comes to implementing DEI programs that result in appreciable improvements.
+Using examples of gender and racial equity, Dr. Stella Safo, HIV primary care physician, public health practitioner and founder of Just Equity for Health, explores how we can move from theoretical discussions to implementing antiracism and gender equity-based programs and operations.
+Doing so, Dr. Safo says, will improve employee engagement and strengthen long-term retention.